googlefonts/variable-components-spec/variable-components-spec.md

 1. The composite is in full control of the design space location of the component
-1. The global design space location can affect the composite glyph, but it does not need to affect the design space location of the base glyph directly.
+1. The _global_ design space location can affect the composite glyph, but it _does not need to affect_ the design space location of the base glyph _directly_.
 1. A “base glyph” is just a regular ‘glyf’-based glyph, using ‘gvar’ for variations, but it needs to be able to use axes that are not user-controllable.
 1. We can use ‘fvar’ axes, but we need to be able to flag an axis as “This axis is for variable component use only, do not expose it to the user, ever, at all”.
 This is one step further than the existing “hidden” axis flag.
-1. The total number of axes that can be used by a font (as specified in the ‘fvar’ table) does not have an unreasonable limit (65536) per se, but it is not without cost: in some places – for example in ‘gvar’ variation tuples or VarStore regions – there is a value specified for every single axis in the font, even if that axis does not participate in a certain variation.
+1. The total number of axes that can be used by a font (as specified in the ‘fvar’ table) does not have an unreasonable limit (65536) per se, but it is not without cost: in some places – for example in ‘gvar’ variation tuples or VarStore regions – there is a value specified for _every single_ axis in the font, even if that axis does not participate in a certain variation.
 This is especially relevant for ‘gvar’, as there can be many tuple variations (many glyphs × many variations per glyph), so adding even a single axis to a font can have a significant impact on the file size.
 So: let’s not use more axes than